Summarize Content With:

 Key Components of AI-powered voice assistant

-3. Dialogue Management: It enables you to manage the direction of conversation and ensures that the interactions are logical.
+3. Dialogue Management: Manages the direction of conversation and ensures interactions are logical.

-4. Integration Layer: This helps you connect to the external systems such as CRMs, databases, and other relevant platforms.
+4. Integration Layer: Connects to the external systems such as CRMs, databases, and other relevant platforms.
 It helps retrieve and update the data in real-time.

-5. Natural Language Generation (NLG): NLG converts the organized data shared by the system into normal human-readable language, which ensures that the bot is speaking in a natural and user-friendly tone.
+5. Natural Language Generation (NLG): Converts the organized data shared by the system into normal human-readable language, ensuring bot is speaking in a natural and user-friendly tone.

-7. Machine Learning: This allows the assistant to get smarter with the responses as it’s learning from the interactions continuously.
+7. Machine Learning: Allows the assistant to get smarter with the responses as it’s learning from the interactions continuously.

 How Does an AI Voice Agent Work?

-Now that we know about an AI voice agent, how about we also know how it works and what it does to give us the response that we need.
+Now that we know about an AI voice agent, how about we also know how it works and how it generates responses.

 Let’s get into this with a simplified breakdown of how it works.